Stress and Your Adrenal Glands: 3 Easy Ways to Nourish the Adrenals

 There are definitely ways we can avoid stress and stressful situations, but sometimes we can’t.
 It is ineveitable that we’ll have stress in our lives.
 So we need to focus on adapting to it.
 In this article we talked briefly about how exercise can help you adapt to the stress you experience.

 2) Mind over Matter

 With regular practice we can overide some of the mental activity that stimulates the stress response.
 Meditation, prayer as well as activities like yoga can decrease the stress response and establish better thought patterns to help in the future.

-Most of our diets are lacking in the proper vitamins and minerals that nourish our glands.
-There are also many synthesized substances that interfere with our hormone production (called endocrine disruptors).
-These factors combined with the fact that most of us are wearing out our adrenal glands makes it absolutely ESSENTIAL that we nourish these glands regularly.
-We carry products known as ‘glandulars’ which directly feed the part of the endocrine system they are desinged for.
-We also have the highest quality whole food type supplements to nourish and build up the particular gland they are designed for.
-We also use the highest quality naturally sourced herbs, as herbs have been shown to cause a quicker physiological change in the tissues they effect.
+Most of our diets lack the proper vitamins and minerals that nourish our glands.
+There are also a lot of chemicals we encounter that interfere with our hormones (called endocrine disruptors) like BPA.
+This, as well as the fact that most of us are wearing out our adrenal glands makes it ESSENTIAL that we give these glands the right nutrition.
+We carry products in our office which directly feed the part of the endocrine system that needs it.
+We also have the highest quality whole food type supplements to nourish the body and the endocrine system.
+And we use the highest quality naturally sourced herbs, since they have been shown to cause a quicker physiological change in the tissues they effect.
 More information can be found HERE.

-The endocrine system is a massive, tangled web, whereby one part effects multiple other parts, which effect multiple other parts, etc, etc. Adrenal exhaustion directly effects the thyroid gland, leading to many false diagnoses of thyroid problems that are actually just adrenal fatigue.
-It can also effect the sex hormones, the pancreas, Para-thyroid, liver, immune system, digestive system, and well, most every other body system directly or indirectly.
-For more information about the thyroid/adrenla connection take a look at www.stopthethyroidmadness.com
+The endocrine system is a massively tangled web, where one part affects multiple others, turning some pathways on or off, then affecting a bunch more .
+Adrenal exhaustion directly affects the thyroid gland, leading to many false diagnoses of thyroid problems that are actually just adrenal fatigue.
+It also affects the sex hormones, the pancreas, Para-thyroid, liver, immune system, digestive system, and well, most every other body system directly or indirectly.
+For more information about the thyroid/adrenal connection take a look at www.stopthethyroidmadness.com